 Our culture of safety

-Canada’s abundant natural resources and respect for people and communities are inextricably linked to its image.
-Acknowledging that our work has an impact on both, we aim to build positive partnerships with communities and make positive contributions to society.
+Canada’s abundant natural resources and diverse population demand respect.
+Acknowledging that our work has an impact on both, our culture is a responsible one that aims to build positive partnerships with communities and make positive contributions to society.